dsa-ou/m269-installer/README.md

 ### 3.1 Desktop shortcut (Windows only)

-The installation script should create a shortcut on your desktop named M269-start, you can double click this shortcut to start Jupyter in your M269 folder.
-First, a PowerShell window opens where Jupyter writes its log messages, then your browser should open the Jupyter dashboard, listing the contents of your M269 folder.
+The installation process creates a shortcut on your desktop named `M269-start`.
+If you double click this shortcut, a PowerShell window opens where Jupyter writes its log messages, then your browser opens the Jupyter dashboard, listing the contents of your M269 folder.
 If there’s a message about migrating to Notebook 7, click "don’t show anymore".
 You can now continue reading Section 1.3 of the book to learn how to use Jupyter.

-**Note for tutors:** You can create additional shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder by following the instructions below.
+**Note for tutors:** You can create additional shortcuts, each opening Jupyter in a different start folder, e.g. the eTMA marking folder, by following these instructions:

-The `start.ps1` script and these instructions are originally by M269 tutor Bob Moore.

 1. Right click on the desktop.
 Select 'new shortcut'.
 Type `powershell`.
    Hit 'Next' and then 'Finish': 'powershell' gets automatically expanded to the full name of the program.